Performance Of Ghanaian Players Abroad Wrap Up

 Mitch Apau played full throttle for Slovan Bratislava and was booked when they won 2-1 at Spartak Trnava.

+SLOVENIA Eric Boakye played full throttle for NK Olimpija Ljubljana when they played a 1-1 draw with NK Krsko.
+Kingsley Boateng was an unused substitute for Olimpija.

-SOUTH AFRICA Richard Kissi Boateng was excluded form SuperSports United team that lost to Cape Town City in the MTN 8 Cup.
+SOUTH AFRICA Richard Kissi Boateng was excluded form SuperSport United team that lost to Cape Town City in the MTN 8 Cup.

+SWEDEN Samuel Mensiro was taken off at half time for Ostersunds FK in their 2-0 win at Djurgarden.
+Patrick Kpozo cameoed for the victors with Frank Arhin warmed their bench.

+Enoch Adu Kofi played 79 minutes for AIK Stockholm as they walloped Dalkurd 4-0 at away.

 SWITZERLAND Majeed Ashimeru played 84 minutes for St. Gallen when they won 2-1 against Grasshoppers.